cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * Label: The name of the wire format

 * Framework: The framework used in the hybrid KEM.
-This value MUST be either "GHP" or "QSF".
+This value MUST be one of the following values: "GU", "GC", "KU", or "KC".

 * PQ component: The name of the post-quantum KEM used in the hybrid KEM.